argoproj/argo-workflows/docs/debug-pause.md

 kubectl debug -n argo -it POD_NAME --image=busybox --target=main --share-processes
 ```

-In order to have access to the persistance volume used but the workflow step,  [`--share-processes`](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) will have to be used.
+In order to have access to the persistance volume used by the workflow step,  [`--share-processes`](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) will have to be used.

 When inside the shell of the ephemeral container deugging of the pod can be done, when done the marker file can be create in order to allow the step continue to run.
+To create the marker file to release the step:

 ```bash
 touch /proc/1/root/run/argo/ctr/main/after